Follow your career pathway with Herzing

 - Earn a diploma or associate degree in accounting and pursue roles as a clerk in bookkeeping, accounting or payroll.

 - Earn a bachelor’s degree in accounting and you can qualify for jobs including accountant, auditor, budget analyst, financial examiner or tax examiner

 - Climb the ladder to potential job titles including general manager, operations manager, or CFO by earning an MBA or post master’s certificate in accounting

 How can I advance my career?
 We provide several opportunities to advance your education online and reach the next level in your career, from earning your bachelor’s degree to help become a CPA, or transition to the managerial side with a Master in Business Administration (MBA) or a post-master’s certificate in accounting.
 Make sure to contact your state licensing board for CPA requirements, as each state is different.

-According to the Bureau of Labor Statistics (BLS), employment of accountants and auditors is expected to rise 4% from 2019-2029, at pace with the average across all U.S. occupations.*
+According to the Bureau of Labor Statistics (BLS), employment of accountants and auditors is expected to rise 7% from 2020-2030.*

 Now is an excellent time to begin or advance your career in accounting.

 Frequently Asked Questions